rmcondor/rmcondor.github.io/_pages/research.md

 ## Work in progress

-* Ethnic inequality: a look from Peruvian microdata (with Guiliana Campos)
+* Ethnicity in Peru and its multidimensional nature: a proposal for measurement (with Guiliana Campos)
-* The effect of trade openness on poverty and inequality in Peru: a micro-simulation analysis
+* The effect of trade openness on wage inequality: evidence from Peru